jamiebeach/Learning-2024/BLOG.md

 # Blog
 ---
+## February 11
+- Spent some more time with LLMs.
+I experimented with various models from huggingface and tried different quantizations.
+On my machine, with 16gb of vram on my GPU, I've found that Solar 10 Instruct v1 34B is really really good and also performant.

 ## February 10
 - Did another AI-102 practice test and passed again.
 Getting better by the day.
 - Came across a couple new interesting models :